emirisato1003/todo-list/README.md

-# Todo list Application
+# Todo List Application

 ### ✏️ Description

-this application allows user to create todo list.
+This application allows users to create a to-do list.

 **Application Features**

-- adding todo list
+- Add items to the to-do list.
-- deleting list
+- Delete items from the list.
-- editing list
+- Edit items in the list.
-- descending the order with priority
+- Sort items in descending order of priority.
-- check the list when user completed
+- Mark items as completed.

 ### How to Install